 CTP: Whether or not the community is participating in the Cooperating Technical Partners Program

 Number of Panels: Number of new or updated FIRM/DFIRM panels on which the community is shown

-What Should I Look for on the LFD List?
+What Should I Look for on the Letter of Final Determination List?

 The CID, State, and Community Name columns provide general information.

 If a change occurs in the 60.3 Existing and the 60.3 Revised codes, this could affect the insurance industry.
 A change from A to B or B to C could result in a change in the type of policy required and/or premium.

 The Letter Type is helpful in determining what kind of study took place and whether the insurance industry could be affected.